 About the Journal

-The journal was established as the official publication of ASIAC, the Italian Association for Studies on Central Asia and the Caucasus, which has become a landmark organisation for area studies on Central Asia and the Caucasus in Italy and beyond.
-The aim of the journal is to contribute to the international academic literature and main research trends developed by international scholars interested in these areas, as well as to become a reference publication for the academic debate on the two regions.
+The journal was established as the official publication of ASIAC, the Italian Association for Studies on Central Asia and the Caucasus, which has become a landmark organisation for area studies on Central Asia and the Caucasus.
+The aim of the journal is to contribute to the international academic literature and to the main research trends developed by scholars working on these areas, as well as to serve as a reference publication for academic debate on the two regions.
 The journal is also the first academic publication in Italy specifically dedicated to Central Asia and the Caucasus.

 ASIAC

 ASIAC promotes knowledge exchange on Central Asia and the Caucasus.
-The association is targeted at scholars, universities, and other cultural institutions, and promotes meetings among researchers and the coordination of research activities on Central Asia and the Caucasus.
-ASIAC is open to exchange with practitioners, humanitarian workers, and economic actors working in the region, Ministries and other government agencies involved in cultural, political, or diplomatic activities, as well as media organisations interested in opinions and background information on current events.
+The association is addressed to scholars, universities, and other cultural institutions, and promotes meetings among researchers as well as the coordination of research activities on Central Asia and the Caucasus.
+ASIAC is also open to exchange with practitioners, humanitarian workers, and economic actors working in the region; ministries and other government agencies involved in cultural, political, or diplomatic activities; and media organisations interested in expert opinions and background information on current events.

 For details on how to participate in ASIAC’s activities, visit the Association’s website or write to info@asiac.net.